kofiarthurs/elastic-siem/README.md

 <img src="https://imgur.com/FtT1QNE.png" height="80%" width="80%"/>

 To create this specific chart, we can click Records on the left, which auto populates the axes on the right.
-Horizontal axis shows the time intervals, the vertical axis shows the count.
+The horizontal axis shows the time intervals and the vertical axis shows the count.

 <img src="https://imgur.com/UP7zjI5.png" height="80%" width="80%"/>